 A number of options exist for controlling the extension of the backup file.
 If the No Extension Change toggle is selected, the backup file name will be the same as the original file name (this is only valid when a directory is specified in the Backup Directory field).
 If the Append Extension toggle is set, an extension will be added to the end of the file name when the backup is written.
 For example, if the original file was 'file.dat', the backup file will be 'file.dat.bak'.
 To replace the file's extension with the backup extension, select the Replace Extension toggle.
-For example, if the original file was 'file.dat', the backup file would be 'file.bak'.
-To change the backup extension, enter a new extension into the Backup Extension field (without the period).
+For example, if the original file was 'file.dat', the backup extension, enter a new extension into the Backup Extension field (without the period).